 Always ask your fishmonger if the clams have already been cleaned and purged.
 If not, it’s no big deal and you’ll just need to clean them yourself.

 Simply give the clams a light scrub under cold water and rinse thoroughly.
-Next you’ll need to purge any sand out of the clams by soaking clams in cold water for about 2 hour.
+Next, you’ll need to purge any sand out of the clams by soaking clams in cold water for about 2 hours.

 This will make sure you don’t have gritty clams when you eat them after cooking.
 I prefer to purge my clams in salted water so they still have that clean saltwater flavor.